azu/lcov-summary/README.md

 # lcov-summary

-Cat locv.info and show summary to terminal.
+Cat lcov file and show summary of coverage to terminal.

 ## Installation